2025–26 Primera División de El Salvador: Aguila announced to play in a different stadium

 It was announced on July 15, 2025 that Aguila will be playing its game for Apertura 2025 season in the Estadio Cuscatlan, this is due for major renovation needed to be done to allow any sports to play.

+Zacatecoluca FC moves home games to San Salvador

+On the 6th of December, 2025 the new owners of Zacatecoluca FC, Colombian Élite Field Holdings ownership, announced that the team will be moving to San Salvador, the club will play in the Estadio Cuscatlan.

 Notable death from Apertura 2025 season and 2026 Clausura season

 The following people associated with the Primera Division have died between the middle of 2024 and middle of 2025.